mriddle/mriddle/posts/2012_12_25_thoughts_on_writing_a_sublime_text_2_plugin.md

     subl -n $HOME/projects/my/test/project
 ```

 * Try to keep your plugin design de-coupled from Sublime.
 Even though plugins have to extend one of Sublime's Command classes, you can write a simple wrapper Command class that does little more than gather configuration settings.
-If these settings (including any needed Sublime callbacks) are passed as a config object to your plugin logic, then they can be mocked by tests, and your classes can run independently, giving access to the pydb command-line debugger.
+These settings (including any Sublime callbacks you need) can be passed as a config object to your plugin logic, which can then be mocked by tests.
+Your classes will be able to run independently, such as in a test runner, and you'll also gain access to the pydb command-line debugger.
 (NB: pydb won't work within a Sublime context).

 * Any long-running code should be spun off in a separate thread to keep from blocking Sublime.
 The Default plugin has a comprehensive class (ExecCommand) to execute code asynchronously, though for a simpler alternative, simply pass a function to `thread.start_new_thread` :